Medium Difficult Bible Quiz about Bible Characters.

 b.
 Noah and his family.

-Noah, his three sons, and their wives were the Bible people who survived the flood aboard the Ark.
+His three sons and their wives were the Bible people who survived the flood aboard the Ark.

 -